Below are some of the more common questions which people ask about the Stay Safe Online service we think you may find useful.

 - over 18 with a registered disability

-Wiltshire Police should refer you to our service if you have been a victim of online crime, and our Coordinator will contact you to discuss your needs and a Stay Safe Online Volunteer will then arrange a visit with you directly.
+Wiltshire Police will refer you to our service if you have been a victim of online crime.
+Our SSO Coordinator will contact you to discuss your needs and if you agree a SSO Volunteer will then arrange a visit with you directly.

 Q: I don’t live in Wiltshire can I have a visit please?

 A: Unfortunately, we only cover Wiltshire and Swindon, so are not able to visit anyone outside the county borders.

 A: It is a free service, we do not charge for our Stay Safe Online visits.

 Q: Can I make a donation to the charity?